virgesmith/pyo3-examples/README.md

 ## TODO

 - ```poetry build``` doesn't work, using `maturin develop` for now
-- is it possible to use a function rather than a struct for the (inner) decorator?
 - how to capture (deferred) initialisation parameters as a closure and store in a struct? with size known at compile time?

 ## see also